CitrineInformatics/gemd-docs/docs/glossary.md

 Defines the widest set of allowable bounds for associated conditions, parameters and properties.

 ### Nominal Real Value
-A value type in which the value is recorded as a specific number, with no information about the uncertainty of that number.
+A value type in which the value is recorded as a specific number with a unit, with no information about the uncertainty of that number.

 ### Object Template
 Object Templates define a domain concept for a process, material or measurement.
 Object templates compose bounds from attribute templates into constraints that define valid ranges.